 - complete AHA’s Accreditation Program for Australian Veterinarians (APAV)

 - successfully complete the AAVet course.

-Once these steps are complete, veterinarians can submit an application to the Department of Agriculture, Water and the Environment
+Once these steps are complete, veterinarians can submit an application to the Department of Agriculture, Fisheries and Forestry

 To be accredited to undertake shipboard work, the veterinarian must also be an Australian citizen.